steemfiles/ecency-vision/README.md

 As the corresponding constant to HIVE_SIGNER_CLIENT_SECRET, this should be set to the account username you have at Hive Signer.
 Do not use the '@' sign in the username.

+##### Set the Servers File

+Symlink either src/common/constants/production-servers.json or src/common/constants/testnet-servers.json to servers.json depending on whether you are using mainnet or testnet.

 ##### Start website in dev
 `$ yarn start`